-THTR 10013 creditsIntroduction to Theatre
+THTR 1001 3 credits Introduction to Theatre

 This course is a survey of theatre as a diverse art form and a medium of communication.
 It examines theatre from ancient rites to contemporary forms which include a historical and cultural perspective, play structures, acting, directing, set and stage design, costume and make-up, criticism, and the role of the audience.
 Students will investigate theatre companies, critique plays, and become familiar with the expansive world of theatre.
-(Meets MnTC goal area 6).